sigmaSd/rust-base64/README.md

 # rust-base64

-Base64 encoding for javascript using rust and webassembly.
+Base64 encoding and decoding for javascript using rust and webassembly.

 ## Why?